taoensso/timbre/README.md

       :context         ; *context* value at log time (see `with-context`) :profile-stats   ; From `profile` macro

+      **NB** - any keys not specifically documented here should be considered private / subject to change without notice.

   MIDDLEWARE
     Middleware are simple (fn [data]) -> ?data fns (applied left->right) that transform the data map dispatched to appender fns.
-If any middleware returns nil, NO dispatching will occur (i.e. the event will be filtered).
+If any middleware returns nil, NO dispatch will occur (i.e. the event will be filtered).

   The `example-config` source code contains further settings and details.
   See also `set-config!`, `merge-config!`, `set-level!`."